By Amanda Shepard, Flower Farmer & Garden Writer

 Digging tubers up is extremely easy:

-- Cut foliage back, so that only a couple of inches remain above ground.
+- Cut foliage back, so that only a few inches remain above ground.

 - Take your preferred digging shovel and dig around the tubers, being careful not to accidentally sever the roots.
 Many gardeners use a pitchfork to prevent this from happening.